actualbudget/docs/blog/2025-05-30-spending-community-funds.md

 ## Why Start With Admin Work?

-Before we consider feature bounties or bug bounties, we need to acknowledge the day-to-day labour that enables these contributions to be merged and released.
+Before we consider feature bounties or bug bounties, we need to acknowledge the day-to-day labor that enables these contributions to be merged and released.
 Paying for features while leaving critical administrative work unpaid would be unsustainable — and unfair.

 This trial serves as the foundation for broader funding efforts in the future.
 However, it begins with respecting the work that is already being done.